Baked Chicken Nuggets (Video)

 - One at a time, dip nuggets in the almond flour mixture and place on the parchment paper.

-- Bake the nuggets without turning for 12-15 minutes or until they’re starting to get browned.
+- Bake nuggets without turning for 12-15 minutes or until they’re starting to get browned.
 Then turn then and cook about 10-12 minutes more.
 Total cooking time will be 20-25 minutes, depending on your pan and oven temperature.

 - Serve Low-Carb Baked Chicken Nuggets hot, with Grandma Denny’s Homemade Ranch Dip, or another dip of your choice.
 (See more dipping sauce ideas above.)